16.1 Introduction

 - As the ability to successfully manage chronic conditions (including both physical and mental illness) improves, the need for outpatient health services also increases.

-- As the usage of telehealth and virtual medical care expands, so does the need for community member support and patient education.
+- As the usage of telehealth and virtual medical care expands, so does the need for community member support and client education.

 This chapter will introduce the roles of community health nurses, explore community health needs assessments, and discuss how nurses collaborate with community resources to support clients’ physical and mental health care needs.